stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 In order to use our new data type as a function argument, we need to learn about an important concept in functional programming
 languages: Pattern matching.
-Let's implement a function, which calculates the successor of a weekday:
+Let's implement a function which calculates the successor of a weekday:

 ```idris